BenFradet/RiotSharp/PIPELINES.md

 Secrets can be added in the repository -> Settings -> Secrets -> (top right) New repository secret
 Secrets required for the pipeline:
 - NUGET_API_KEY being an api key for nuget.org [nuget api key](https://www.nuget.org/account/apikeys)
+Also make sure the repositories workflow permissions (settings -> actions) is set to Read and write permission.

 ## Usage
 Create a Github Release with a tag in the format of versioning (eg 5.0.0 or 5.0.0-alpha).